-Education: BS, University of Texas - Pan American; MS, University of Texas - Pan American; Ph D, Texas A&M University
+Education: BS, The University of Texas - Pan American; MS, The University of Texas - Pan American; Ph D, Texas A&M University, 2018

 Research Interests: Motivation research with focus on goal orientation, reading research, teacher preparation, health education, instrument development, measurement issues, in-service teacher research, principalship issues, and leadership.

-Education: BA, Duke University; BS, Northern Arizona University; MA, University of Colorado; Ph D, University of New Mexico; BA, The University of Texas at El Paso
+Education: BA, Duke University; BS, Northern Arizona University; MA, University of Colorado; Ph D, University of New Mexico; BA, The University of Texas at El Paso, 2018

-Research Interests: Science education, curriculum development, technology integration, problem-based learning and action science in the K-16 levels.
+Research Interests: Science education, curriculum development, technology integration, problem-based learning, project-based learning, active learning and action science in the K-16 levels.

 Contact Information: email@example.com; 915-747-6378

-Education: BS, University of Texas at El Paso; Master of Arts in Teaching (MAT), University of Texas at El Paso; Ph D, University of Texas at Austin
+Education: BS, The University of Texas at El Paso; Master of Arts in Teaching (MAT), University of Texas at El Paso; Ph D, The University of Texas at Austin, 2018

-Research Interests: Teaching and learning through mathematical modeling, function-based reasoning and analytic geometry, mathematics teacher preparation, integrated STEM Education
+Research Interests: models and modeling in math and science education, algebraic reasoning, foundations of analytic geometry, mathematics teacher preparation, STEM Education

 Contact Information: firstname.lastname@example.org; 915-747-6426

-Education: BA, University of Texas at El Paso; MA, University of Texas at El Paso; MA, University of Southern California; Ph D, University of Southern California
+Education: BA, University of Texas at El Paso; MA, University of Texas at El Paso; MA, University of Southern California; Ph D, University of Southern California, 2018

 Contact Information: email@example.com; 915-747-7677

-Education: BS, Eastern Michigan University; MA, University of Michigan; MA, Teachers College Columbia University; Ph D, Teachers College Columbia University; M.Ed, Teachers College Columbia University
+Education: BS, Eastern Michigan University; MA, University of Michigan; MA, Teachers College Columbia University; Ph D, Teachers College Columbia University; M.Ed, Teachers College Columbia University, 2018

 Contact Information: firstname.lastname@example.org; 915-747-6446

-Education: BS, National Taiwan Normal University; MS, National Taiwan Normal University; Ph D, University of Victoria
+Education: BS, National Taiwan Normal University; MS, National Taiwan Normal University; Ph D, University of Victoria, 2018

 Research Interests: Informal science learning, partnerships with scientists, discourse studies, and students' career pursuits in science.